Building a Public-Data RAG System End-to-End

 The biggest tradeoff in evaluation has been realism versus cleanliness.
 I tested different dataset options and evaluation paths:

-• Legal blog/forum QA looked promising at first, but collecting high-quality labels and validating correctness at scale was too costly for this phase.
+• Legal blog and forum material looked promising at first, but collecting high-quality labels and validating correctness at scale was too costly for this phase.

-• Law-student exam questions provided clear target answers, but benchmark-only runs reached near-100% performance, a strong sign of leakage or memorization effects from public training data.
+• Law-student exam prompts provided clear target answers, but benchmark-only runs reached near-100% performance, a strong sign of leakage or memorization effects from public training data.

 • That result reinforced an important follow-up question: how much proprietary legal commentary can models already reproduce without explicit retrieval context?
 I will tackle this in a separate experiment.

-The most useful current option came from a Hugging Face dataset a former colleague pointed me to: DomainLLM/gerlayqa-bgb-paraphrased.
-It contains a large set of practical legal Q&A pairs across domains, often with law references, and is a better fit for this use case than academic exam-style prompts.
+The most useful current option came from a Hugging Face dataset: DomainLLM/gerlayqa-bgb-paraphrased.
+It contains a large set of practical legal research-style prompts and reference answers across domains, often with law references, and is a better fit for this use case than academic exam-style prompts.

 The next evaluation improvement is not mainly about more runs.
-It is about better benchmark hygiene: reducing leakage risk further, segmenting results by question type, and making failure analysis easier to inspect than a single aggregate score.
+It is about better benchmark hygiene: reducing leakage risk further, segmenting results by research task type, and making failure analysis easier to inspect than a single aggregate score.

 How I Measure Progress